hjmschoonvelde/website/_pages/about.md

 Welcome!
 I am a Postdoctoral Fellow in Political Science at the Vrije Universiteit Amsterdam, working on the Horizon2020 project [EUENGAGE](http://www.euengage.eu/).

-Before this, I was a Max Weber Fellow at the European University Institute in Florence, and at the University of Exeter.
+Before this, I was a Max Weber Fellow at the European University Institute in Florence, and a research fellow at the University of Exeter.
 I received my PhD from [Stony Brook University](http://stonybrook.edu/polsci).

 My interests include comparative political behavior, EU politics and automated text analysis.
 I tweet under [hjms](http://www.twitter.com/hjms).